Football helmet: Headsets

-Two Ohio inventors, John Campbell and George Sarles, devised a headset for Cleveland Browns coach Paul Brown so he could radio plays to quarterback George Ratterman.
+Two Ohio-based inventors, John Campbell and George Sarles, devised a headset for Cleveland Browns coach Paul Brown so he could radio plays to quarterback George Ratterman.
 It was banned shortly after its first use in 1956 (after the Browns had played three preseason games with the radio).
 The NFL approved use of headsets for all NFL teams in 1994.

 NFL rules state that all helmets equipped with headsets must have a visible green dot on the back.
 A few times in 2006, the holder on the field goal attempt was told to pull up and throw or run at the last second because of a change the coaches saw on the field.
 According to the NFL, this gave teams an "unfair advantage".
 The new rules let each team know who is wearing a headset and hearing the plays being called.

 Face masks

 The one-bar face mask was once common but its use has been supplanted in professional and amateur sport.
 For example, it has been illegal in the National Football League since 2004, but a grandfather clause allowed players who wore the mask prior to 2004 to continue to do so for the remainder of their careers.
 No current professional player currently wears such a face mask; the last player to do so was Scott Player, who last played professionally in 2009.

 Typically, by the mid-1980s only placekickers and punters in professional football in Canada and the United States wore the one-bar face mask, a notable exception being quarterback Joe Theismann.

 The one-bar had two different variations.
 The standard one-bar was made from nylon or other hard plastic and was bolted to both side of the helmet just in front of the earholes.
 There was a "snub" version that did not extend as far out in front of the helmet as the standard.

 Face masks for football helmets today are multibar, having at minimum two bars.
 The multibar facemasks are typically constructed out of metal, such as titanium, stainless steel, or most commonly carbon steel.
 Each facemask is coated with Polyarmor G17, a powder coating that is resistant to impact and corrosion.
 The Polyarmor is a thermoplastic coating used on a number of surfaces.
 While some organizations purchase new face masks every season, others have their equipment reconditioned.